Glossary

 A sales sequence is a pre-planned series of outreach touchpoints sent to a prospect over a set period.
 Each step uses a different angle or channel to increase the chance of getting a reply.

 A sales sequence is a pre-planned series of outreach touchpoints — emails, LinkedIn messages, calls, or tasks — sent to a prospect over a defined period.
-Each step is spaced a set number of days apart and uses a different angle or value point to maximise the chance of receiving a reply.
+Each step is spaced a set number of days apart and uses a different angle or value point to get a reply.

 Why use a sequence instead of a single email?

 Most outbound replies don't come on the first touch.
-Research consistently shows the majority of positive responses come on the 3rd to 5th touch, weeks after the first email was sent.
-A single email to a cold prospect leaves most of the potential pipeline untouched.
+The majority come on the 3rd to 5th touch — weeks after the first email landed.
+One email to a cold prospect leaves most of your pipeline on the table.

-A sequence automates the follow-up cadence so no prospect falls through the cracks.
-The SDR or agent doesn't need to remember to follow up — the system does it automatically on schedule.
+A sequence automates the follow-up cadence so no prospect gets dropped.
+The SDR or agent doesn't need to remember — the system fires each step on the right day.

 What does a typical sales sequence look like?